gvischio/kg-viz-scripts/README.md

 This categorisation was used to group people by possible common characteristics and daily patterns.
 In theory, this will make the year-long dataset more consistet.

 The txt file contains a broader description of the groups, while the Python script is the one that actually combines the datasets of the selected users: the sequence of the users is randomly shuffled and each user is assigned to a month.
-To do that, each timestamp in the user's db is modified in its date but not in its hour
+To do that, each timestamp in the user's db is modified in its date but not in its hour.

+## 6-1.
+RAW dataset creation:

+With this script, the dataset is completed with the insertion of people and pictures, but not objects.

+People are added randomly and with a random quantity to all the contexts where the user has responded to the "who" question with an answer different than "alone".
+The operations produces a "participants" dataset with pairs (contextID, personID)

+Tags about random locations, people and events are added to pictures following a predefined probability distribution.